Estimated Quarterly Taxes for Travel Agents: A Complete Guide for 2025

 2. The Better Way

-I’m a total DIYer (as are many entrepreneurs) but seriously, we’re in travel.
+I’m a die-hard DIYer (as are many entrepreneurs).
+But seriously, we’re in travel.
 I think it’s safe to say that our love of crunching data is not why we got into the biz.
 My advice?
 Find a good tax advisor and become best friends.

 While the lion’s share of your estimated tax payments will go to the Feds, remember you may also need to pay in estimated taxes to the state.